Law Firm CRM Automation: How to Build an Intake Workflow That Follows Up So You Don't Have To

 • Day 14: Final outreach noting availability with a one-click consultation booking link

-According to Clio’s Legal Trends Report, following up promptly after initial contact is one of the strongest predictors of client conversion.
+According to Clio’s Legal Trends Report, following up promptly after initial contact is one of the strongest predictors of client conversion — a pattern we explore further in why speed-to-contact drives law firm growth.

 Connecting Automation to Attribution